projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-interrupt.rst

 ACRN hypervisor maintains a global IRQ Descriptor Table shared among the physical CPUs, so the same vector will link to the same IRQ number for all CPUs.

-.. note:: need to reference API doc for irq_desc

 The *irq_desc[]* array's index represents IRQ number.
 A *handle_irq* will be called from *interrupt_dispatch* to commonly handle edge/level